-Jurassic World's First Full Trailer Is Here And It's Nostalgic Gold
+Jurassic World’s First Full Trailer Is Here And It’s Nostalgic Gold

-The gang is back together again as original actors Laura Dern, Jeff Goldblum, and Sam Neil are dealing with a present-day dino disaster
+The gang is back together again as original actors Laura Dern, Jeff Goldblum, and Sam Neill are dealing with a present-day dino disaster

 Nostalgia warning: An intense feeling that’s both sentimental and excited is about to ensue and we just weren’t prepared before watching Jurassic World‘s first full tease.
 The upcoming third Jurassic World film, which is set to hit theaters in June 2022, just dropped its first full-length trailer, sparking intense joy as we get to see the original actors reunite and remind us why we fell in love with their characters the first time.